Interview:

 Many people have come to appreciate working from home during the Covid-19 pandemic.
 At the same time, some large companies are increasingly bringing their teams back into the office.
 What does your experience show – what really works?

-Whether remote work, working from home or being in the office works best depends on several factors.
+Whether remote working, working from home or being in the office works best depends on several factors.
 The study by Prof. Dr Sven Laumer (FAU Erlangen-Nuremberg) identifies three relevant dimensions: geographical, temporal and cultural.
 The cultural factor is particularly important.
 The more diverse a team is, the more helpful face-to-face contact is in avoiding misunderstandings and building trust.
 Well-established, homogeneous teams, on the other hand, can work very efficiently in a decentralised manner.

 When are face-to-face meetings particularly important?